Jennifer Roos

 Jennifer Roos (born July 17, 1971) was the head women's basketball coach for the Bowling Green Falcons women's basketball team from 2012 through 2018.

 Early life

 Roos is from Louisville, Kentucky.
 She played basketball, field hockey, and lacrosse for Davidson.
-She earned her degree in history from Davidson University in 1993.
+She earned her degree in history from Davidson College in 1993.

 Coaching career

 Early in her career Roos was an assistant at Davidson.
 Roos was a long time assistant at Bowling Green under Curt Miller from 2001 through 2012.
 Miller's teams were very successful winning eight MAC titles.
-On April 16, 2012 she was named Bowling Green's head coach when Miller accepted the head coach position at Indiana.
+On April 16, 2012, she was named Bowling Green's head coach when Miller accepted the head coach position at Indiana.
 Her initial teams were successful.
 Bowling Green won 24 games in 2012–13.
 In her second season in 2013–14 the Falcons won 30 games and won the MAC regular season title and she was MAC coach of the year.
 Her later teams were not as successful.
 She was fired by BGSU on March 8, 2018.